Zach McKinstry Player Props: Tigers vs. Phillies

 Zach McKinstry At The Plate

-- McKinstry is hitting .279 with seven doubles, a triple, four home runs and 25 walks.
+- McKinstry has seven doubles, a triple, four home runs and 25 walks while hitting .272.

-- McKinstry has driven in a run in nine games this season (17.6%), including one multiple-RBI game.
+- McKinstry has driven in a run in nine games this year (17.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.